entando/entando-docs/vuepress/docs/_posts/2023-08-17-spring-boot-websockets.md

 		</dependency>
 ```

 2. Create `configuration/WebSocketConfig.java` to enable the broker and endpoints.
-In this case I've also added a CORS config (the setAllowedOrigins call) for test purposes but this should be disabled in a production deploy, typically using appropriate application profiles.
+In this case I've also added a CORS config (the setAllowedOrigins call) for test purposes, but this should be disabled in a production deployment, typically using appropriate application profiles.
 ``` java
 @Configuration
 @EnableWebSocketMessageBroker